For you to become a successful writer in 2021 there is this one thing you must do; Unmute you.

-The need to unmute is here, but you don’t know how.
+The need to unmute is here, even if you don’t know how to.
 As simple as it sounds many writers find it difficult to move from their comfort zone.

 You want to become successful but the burning desire for success isn’t there.